-Creating a Legacy for local schools
+Creating a legacy for local schools

 “One of the brightest stars ever to shine in Breconshire’s skies.
 The woman who, by becoming the first Welsh Woman Councillor, opened the portals of public life to the remainder of the women of Wales.” - Elsie Pritchard, Brycheiniog, 1983, Vol 20

 Through a partnership with Brecon’s Muse Agency, a digital resource for use in schools - which will sit within the Expressive Arts and the Humanities Areas of Learning and Experience - has been undertaken.
-It will include:

 Our Stories